Last updated on October 5th, 2019 at 07:23 am

 Fitness comedy has much merit both in and out of the comedy club.
-It can reach such a broad spectrum because so many people can relate to fitness comedy in this modern body-conscious society whether they love exercise, or they hate it.
-Fitness comedy works perfectly in comedy clubs because people are eating and drinking instead of spending time in the gym and might be feeling guilty about it.
+It can reach such a broad spectrum because so many people can relate to observational comedy in this modern body-conscious society whether they love exercise, or they hate it.
+Comedy about fitness works perfectly in comedy clubs because people are eating and drinking instead of spending time in the gym and might be feeling guilty about it.

 However, fitness comedy works in a lot of different venues, not just clubs.
 At black tie events, people are extra body-aware because of the clothes they’ve had to don, and a few jokes about the working out they might have, or should have, been doing to fit into said clothes could be just the thing to put them at ease.
 An otherwise routine health lecture could be spiced up by a comic commiserating with them about exercise, making the attendees much more relaxed and invested in the information they receive afterward.

 Here are some fitness comics who might be perfect for your next event.

 Who else other than Jeff Allen could take something as boring as a book about jogging and turn it into comedy gold?
 This Chicago native has starred in several comedies, though he is perhaps best known for his movie “Happy Wife, Happy Life, Revisited.”
 Jeff has been making people laugh professionally since 1978.

 Michael Jr. took a projector malfunction in a Michigan theater and turned it into a comedy career.
 His comedy is about the human experience, tackling fitness and other, deeper topics in ways that are easily relatable to all.
 He is the first comedian ever to appear on “The Tonight Show” live via satellite.